 My Spa has an Ozonator fitted, should I still use Sanitiser?

-Ozone maintains a healthy environment for your spa, and kills bacteria that is external to the spas.
-However, the main body of water still needs to be sanitised to provide a healthy spa environment.
-Spa Fresh Spa Sanitiser is compatible with ozone.
-Using Spa Fresh Spa Sanitiser in conjunction with ozone maintains a 'chlorine free' environment.
-This also ensures that a registered bactericide is used within the spa water.
+Ozone kills bacteria that is external to the spas.
+However, the main body of water still needs to be sanitised to provide a healthy environment.
+Spa Clear Spa Sanitiser is compatible with ozone.
+Using Spa Clear Spa Sanitiser in conjunction with ozone ensures that a registered bactericide is used within the spa water, maintaining a healthy environment for your spa.

 What should I do with my spa when I am away?

 Portable spas may be emptied and left covered.
 An in-ground spa should be degreased, dumped and then upon return, follow start up directions.
 This is to be done if away for a lengthy period of time.
-If you are only going away for a few days or up to a week, test water to ensure balance is fine and add 500mls/1000litre of Spa Fresh Spa Sanitiser, and retest upon return.
-If going away for a long time, add a Start-up Dose of Spa Fresh on return (see Start-up instruction)
+If you are only going away for a few days or up to a week, test water to ensure balance is fine and add 500mls/1000litre of Spa Clear Lithium or Bromine Sanitiser, and retest upon return.
+If going away for a long time, add a Start-up Dose of Spa Clear on return (see Start-up instruction)